patryk-kawalarz/endless-rain/README.md

 ### Documentation

-You can do everything only using two encoders: second and third.
+You can do everything only using two encoders.
 - E2 - changes a parameter, one by one.
 - E3 - changes parameter's value.
 Any wave starts when the Time parameter is higher than 0.